 *shadow of pen falling across creamy paper *Daddy working hard placing tile *pretty patterns on bathroom walls *pillows *carrot seeds going down, peas and lettuce coming up *forgotten hyacinth bulb, peeking up from its bed–surprise!

 *knowing boxes of dirt hold secrets no one can see *new growth on rosebushes *chorus of birds high in the trees early in the morn *each bird has a different song! *life *sun warming the back of my neck *dirty slipcovers (they can be washed!) *cold . . . making me appreciate warm *changes in temperature *anticipation–what a gift! *handed-over clothes, delight for daughters *shoes that light up *light from the window spilling onto cabinets *the sun *Sunday is for rest

 *dinner out with my favorite date *all the world celebrating our anniversary *Valentines from thoughtful children *growth!

-*daughter taking cues from her mama *boxes of chocolate *heart-shaped sprinkles *pretty new pens *always having a date for Valentines
+*daughter taking cues along with her favorite toys from mama *boxes of chocolate *heart-shaped sprinkles *pretty new pens *always having a date for Valentines